Note: This is not my son, but it could’ve been.

-There’s the story of his sister, Jessica.
+There’s the story of his sister.
 I can’t tell you her story, because I don’t know it.
-But I can tell you where my life intersected with hers, on the corner of 4th and Meridian.
+But I can tell you where my life intersected with hers, on the corner of X Street and Y Avenue.

 A beautiful young girl, 14, sitting in the street, wearing one black Ked and hitting the pavement over and over and over again.
 Screaming for her brother to wake up.
 Screaming at the man who hit him.
 Screaming for time to come back.
 Screaming.
 Her grandmother never let go of her … shaking and bearing witness to the grief around her, holding her own inside.

-Then there is Javier.
+Then there is his brother.
 A handsome 17-year old who said he waited his whole life to have a brother.
-They were just about to share a room together – Javier planned to paint the lighting McQueen lightening bolt in their room.
-Maybe he still will, he can’t think about that now.
+They were just about to share a room together – he planned to paint the Lighting McQueen lightening bolt in their room.
+Maybe he still will, he says, but he can’t think about that now.

 So I hovered around his house, in case he came out.
 He did.
 We talked a bit, I introduced him to another neighbor, the one who’d given his little brother CPR, somehow information was helping, at least it gave him something to process, perhaps.

 If he needed anything I told him to come over.
 At 8 p.m. he came to the door.
 My heart lifting, I thought he was coming to tell me good news.
 Instead, he just wanted to let me know his brother didn’t make it.
 But he was braver than me and used all of the words: my little brother … died.